 The other turkey was cooked on high yield at 170 doneness and 4 level browning for 6 hours then held overnight for 8 hours at 150 doneness and 1 level browning.

 One turkey was staged at 165 and 0 browning over night for 14 hours and then finished in the Collectramatic fryer for 3 minutes.

 Staged & fried turkey – 84% yield

 The Collectramatic Open Fryer OF59C uses FilterFry technology to cook chicken and other foods to golden perfection.
 Its patented cold zone prevents cracklings from scorching and tainting your shortening.
-The OF59C is an open fryer with 18 lb (8.2 kg) capacity and an eight channel programmable control.
+The OF59C is an open fryer with 18 lb (8.2 kg) capacity and an 8-channel programmable control.

 The Collectramatic High Efficiency Fryer LP56 operates at a fraction of the pressure of high pressure fryers.
 This means longer shortening life, less wear on the equipment, and a better kitchen environment.
-The LP56 is an open high efficiency fryer with 18 lb.
-(8.2 kg) capacity and an eight channel programmable control.
+The LP56 is a high efficiency pressure fryer with 18 lb.
+(8.2 kg) capacity and an 8-channel programmable control.

 The Winston Shortening Filter F662T has a 90 lb.
 (41 kg.) tank capacity.
 Includes a heavy-duty pump and motor speeds with a filtering time of three gallons per minute.
 Portable design allows for the filtering of one or multiple fryers.
 Quick disconnect provides safe operation.